22 August 2026 · Registration

 When is my first return due?

-Nine months after the end of your first tax period, which follows the calendar year for individuals.
+Nine months after the end of your first tax period, which for individuals is the calendar year in which they crossed the AED 1 million threshold.
+Crossing the threshold in 2026 means a return due by 30 September 2027.

 Can Exiloz handle my registration?